mariusz-ba/tasker/README.md

 ### Running

 1. To run project make sure you have both NodeJS installed and MongoDB server running.
-2. Navigate to tasker root directory and execute following command to run application:
+2. Navigate to tasker root directory and execute following commands to run application:
 ```
+npm install
 npm run server
 ```